List of Gantz characters: Yoshikazu Suzuki

 Yoshikazu Suzuki (鈴木 良一, Suzuki Yoshikazu), best known as "Old Man" (おっちゃん, Otchan).
 Not much is known about him except that he is a fairly old widower who has a grandson.
 Surprisingly, it does not take long for Kurono to grow attached to him and vice versa.
 He sees Kurono as a role model, and even gives his 100 points to revive his friend Masaru Kato so that Kei may leave the game.
 He sees Kurono as the world's hope for "survival".
 He has saved Kei's life multiple times and he emulates Kei.
 After Kei dies however, it seems as if his morale lowers and he sides with the majority on not trying to help others because it was too dangerous.
 During the mission in Italy, he is killed by dismemberment while protecting Inaba from a group of new powerful enemies.
+He was later brought back to life by the divine being only to be reduced to a pile of blood and organs to show the futility of human life.